NFL playoff schedule 2022: Bracket, dates, times, TV channel, scores for AFC, NFC Championship Sunday games - ProFootballTalk

 The 2021 NFL regular season has come to an end and the 2022 postseason is underway.
-Four teams remain in the AFC and NFC Championship games this weekend.
+Four teams remain in the AFC and NFC Championship games this weekend with a chance to play in Super Bowl LVI.
 Teams left in the NFL playoffs include: Buffalo Bills, Cincinnati Bengals, Los Angeles Rams and San Francisco 49ers.

 READ MORE: PFT’s 2022 AFC and NFC championship game picks